Nadja-K/keyphrase-extraction---Group-Project/setup/README.md

 This code requires python 3.6.7, as well as a few external dependencies ([see the next Section](#external-dependencies)).
 To install the remaining requirements, create a new python environment and run:
 ```
-pip install -r setup\requirements.txt
+pip install -r setup/requirements.txt
 ```
-To support German and English text in scipy, run the following commands:
+To support German and English texts in scipy, run the following commands:
 ```
 python -m spacy download en
 python -m spacy download de